nyvyn/nyvyn.github.io/_notes/2024-12-24-graph-embeddings.markdown

 knowledge graphs, even though their computational cost typically limits them to reranking a pre-filtered set of candidates.

-To illustrate how GraphRAG thinks about concept relationships in graph form, let's examine our animal examples:
+To illustrate how hierarchical embeddings capture concept relationships in graph form, let's examine our animal examples:

 1. Direct Relationships (First-order connections):
     - Dolphins → Echolocation → Bats